slaubrie/log-project-western-australia/log-project-western-australia.md

 attached to a species code, the other end of the line indicates where the actual location is in the ordination.

+The most apparent result here is that there are two scales of spatial structure.
+The points from each block are close together in NMDS space, which indicates that a lot of the variation comes from large-scale variation between blocks, where different species are more abundant in different blocks. *question - hmmm, can i test this?*

+Within blocks, there is also a pattern: the ‘log’ points are consistently the same direction away from the ‘open’ points in all cases.
+In other words, log points are always lower on the x- and/or y-axes relative to the open points in the same blocks.
+I take this to mean that plant species common across all blocks are predictably ‘log’ species or ‘open’ species, and so there is also predictable spatial structure of plant diversity within blocks, where there are more ‘log-affiliated’ species and more ‘open-affiliated’ species.

+*note: in all blocks except 5 and 7, log points are loaded on lower values on the x- and y-axis as compared to open points; in block 5, the log point is loaded lower on the x axis and has approximately the same y-value as the open point; in block 7, the log point is loaded lower on the y axis only and has approximately the same x-value as the open point*

-Two things to note here: there were 22 species that didn’t have loadings in the nmds, perhaps because they were too rare (*note: still need to look into this*).
+A couple things to note here: there were 22 species that didn’t have loadings in the nmds, perhaps because they were too rare (*note: still need to look into this*).
 In this initial analysis, we can see that TROR falls out as a ‘log’ species, GORO as an ‘open’ species, and TRCY sits where the two groups overlap, so our intuition about these species was correct.

 ##### 2) Why are plant communities in fallen log patches different from patches in the open?